 Quotable quote: “Progress, not perfection, is what we should be asking of ourselves.”

 You Are Not a Gadget by Jaron Lanier

-Perfect for: The techie.
 Here’s why: Though often heady and complex, this book about present and future technologies talks about being mindful, moving against the flow, and challenging the world around you so that it can become something better.
-“You have to be somebody before you can share yourself,” writes the author; those are wise words for any graduate addicted to social media.
+“You have to be somebody before you can share yourself,” writes the author.
+Those are wise words for any graduate addicted to social media.
 Because with great (computing) power comes great responsibility.

 Quotable quote: “What these critics forget is that printing presses in themselves provide no guarantee of an enlightened outcome.
 People, not machines, made the Renaissance.”